apollographql/federation/docs/source/federation-spec.md

 description: For implementing subgraphs in other languages
 ---

-> This content is meant for developers adding federated subgraph support to alternative GraphQL servers, and for anyone curious about the inner workings of federation.
-It is not needed to use or understand federation when using Apollo Server.
+> This content is provided for developers adding federated subgraph support to a GraphQL server library, and for anyone curious about the inner workings of federation.
+It is _not_ required if you're already using a [subgraph-compatible library](./other-servers/) like Apollo Server.
+>
+> Servers that are partially or fully compatible with this specification are tracked in Apollo's [subgraph compatibility repository](https://github.com/apollographql/apollo-federation-subgraph-compatibility).

 To make a GraphQL service subgraph-capable, it needs the following: